Aponogeton distachyos

 Distribution description

-Aponogeton distachyos occurs naturally in the winter rainfall areas of the Cape.
+Aponogeton distachyos occurs naturally in the winter rainfall areas of the Western, Eastern and Northern Cape.
 It is adapted to growing in ponds and vleis which dry up in summer.
 The dormant tubers sprout again as soon as the pools fill in autumn.

 Derivation of name and historical aspects